 Note: the number one laptop on this list is also called the Lenovo IdeaPad S145, but this is an older model of it.

 The graphics processing unit can only play very old, or simple games at low settings.
 Some of those titles include Sims 4, FIFA, and Dirt Rally.
-It can reach up to 30-40 FPS in those games, which is nice and smooth.
+It can reach up to 30-40 FPS in those games, which is nice and smooth but you will come across many games it simply can’t handle due to its low-end and older GPU.

 The laptop includes a hefty 16GB of RAM for easy multitasking.
 It’s nice to find a large amount of RAM on a laptop in this price range, as multitasking is very important for every laptop.
-The amount of RAM also takes some stress off of the CPU, which this processor really needs.
+As we’ve mentioned earlier, this is the ideal amount of memory for most mainstream laptops so it’s especially nice to see it in a gaming laptop under 400 dollars.

 The laptop has 256GB of SSD storage.
-A nice amount of storage coupled with the speed of the SSD makes for fast storage which will last for a while.
-With SSDs file transfer speeds are high, and boot times are fast.
+A nice amount of storage coupled with the speed of the SSD makes for fast storage which will last for short time.
+In the short to medium term, you may need to be careful with managing your storage and it won’t be enough in the long term for most users but this is a compromise made for these kinds of laptops under $400.

-The laptop has an average HD 768p display for viewing content at a decent resolution.
+The laptop has an average 768p HD display 15.6-inch size for viewing content at an acceptable resolution and the comfortable size.
 The battery on this laptop is also nothing to write home about, coming in at an average of 5 hours.
 It isn’t bad, but it’s not anything that stands out.

 The laptop has lots of connectivity, however, it does not have an optical drive or ethernet port.

 The laptop comes out of the box with Windows S Mode, meaning that you can only use apps from the Microsoft Store and use Microsoft Edge for browsing the internet.
-You have to pay to upgrade to regular Windows 10 OS.
+The good news is, you do not have to pay to upgrade to regular Windows 10 Home.

-In itself, it is a pretty basic laptop with no extras.
+In itself, it is a pretty basic laptop with no extras, in terms of design.
+That’s more ideal for people who don’t like the general gaming laptop aesthetic.
 Other than that, the laptop is a nice machine for gaming and productivity because of the RAM and storage.

 6. Acer Aspire 14”